steering-vectors/steering-vectors/docs/index.rst

 Steering Vectors
 ----------------
-This library provides utilies for training and applying steering vectors to language models (LMs) from `Huggingface <https://huggingface.co/>`_, like GPT2, Llama2, GptNeoX, etc...
+This library provides utilies for training and applying steering vectors to language models (LMs) from `Huggingface <https://huggingface.co/>`_, like GPT, LLaMa, Mistral, Gemma, GptNeoX, and many more!

 Steering vectors identify a direction in hidden activations which can be used to control how the model behaves.
 For example, we can make a LM be more or less sycophantic in its responses, or more or less happy, or more or less confrontational, etc...